Best ciders to try

 There are many ciders to explore across the country, but here are a few of our favourites…

-Best British ciders
+Best ciders to try

 This award-winning outfit makes small-batch, minimal-intervention ciders using apples sourced from orchards across Cornwall and Exmoor, and each batch is divided according to its geographic origins.
 Exmoor Mellow is a lovely example of a West Country cider, easy-going and full-flavoured, with mellow funk and subtle spice.